peterze123/profile_api/README.md

 - a profiles django api with authentication and profile feed functions
 - each user can choose their prefrence of news type
-- articles are retrieved from another external api and stored within the articles model
-- users can retrieve articles or create articles accordingly
+- anyone can retrieve articles or create articles accordingly
-- user feeds/comments for certain articles may be created or retrieved
+- user feeds/comments for certain articles may be created or retrieved by authorized users, only for those that are authenticated (logged in)

 # API/profiles
 Users registration, selecting their preference of articles and account information